Updated May 2026: This article was rewritten and refreshed for accuracy and relevance.

 SOC and compliance vendors are software companies.
 Their core business is selling platforms that collect evidence, track controls, and support audits at scale.
 Concierge GRC is offered to reduce friction around those tools.

 To do that across hundreds or thousands of customers, the service must be standardized, repeatable, and low-touch.
+Which is why concierge GRC typically looks like templates and pre-written policies, high-level guidance, audit readiness checklists, minimal customization, and no ownership of outcomes.

 This isn't incompetence.
 It's the only model that scales for a software vendor.